etc5523-2020/r-package-assessment-helenevangelinaa/README.md

 \- **covidtable** would produce a table by using the `DT` package, which is based on the specified dataset

-More information on the package can be found on the [pkgdown website](...).

 ## Installation

 You can install the development version of `covid19shiny` package with: